 Thu 5th September - Sat 26th October

-This work aims to develop a relationship between the viewer, the space, time and themselves.
+This work aims to engage the viewer with their relationship to the space, with time and with themselves.
 It is also concerned with the futility of image making.
-Rather than represent a subject, the work itself serves as the subject.
-The imagery is created by the presentation of the work.
+Rather than represent a subject, the entirety of the work itself serves as the subject.
+The imagery is created by the configuration of the work.
 Blocks of varying sizes and colour are arranged to complement and conflict with each other.
-They are movable and stackable and transient.
-They are affected by the environment they inhabit.
-Changes in light, strengthen and weaken the colour differences.
-Natural light and artifical light each have an effect on the negative space between these colour blocks.
-Time and looking changes perception.
-Flatness begins to have depth, a blank becomes a reflection, the polarity of everything and nothing interlace.
+They are movable, stackable and transient, and directly affected by the environment they inhabit.
+Changes in light strengthen and weaken the colour differences.
+Natural light and artificial light affect the negative space between the colour blocks differently.
+Perception is changed by time and looking.
+Flatness begins to have depth, a blank becomes a reflection, and the polarity of everything and nothing interlace.

 ‘The colour in your shirt is darkening, against the paleness of your skin’¹

 Throughout the duration of the exhibition the work will be presented in four arrangements.
 The initial configuration will be devised by the artist.
-Then, in the weeks following, Yvonne has invited some creative minds to rearrange, re-present the exhibition.
-These invitees are chosen based on Yvonnes admiration for their practice and their individual sensibilities: Mark Hackett, Peter Richards and Robyn G Shiels.
+Then, in the weeks following, Yvonne has invited three creative minds to rearrange and re-present the exhibition.
+These invitees are chosen based on Yvonne’s admiration for their practice and their individual sensibilities: Mark Hackett, Peter Richards and Robyn G Shiels.